dmdouglas/models-of-segregation/simulation.coffee.md

 ## Simulation Code

 First, let's declare any global variables we might need to access.
-Depth being the neighbourhood radious and step being the average movement distance of an agent.
+Depth being the neighbourhood radius and step being the average movement distance of an agent.
+Dislike is a value between 0 and 1 that represents the xenophobia of each agent.

 		depth = 50
 		step  = 50
+		dislike = 0.6

 We start with our agents.
 Our agents exist in a 2D space, are of a certain race, and hold a xenophobic disposition.
 For now, we will randomly assign them their race and geographic location.
 Their xenophobia will also be a function of their race.